CIEE-Living-Data-Project/straus_PREE_MockArticle/_README.md

 manuscript folder contains Rmarkdown scripts, pdf file, and associated files (including .bib and .csl files) for the mock manuscript.

-This project is being reviwed by Siobhan Schenk for Biol 548T
+This project is being reviwed by Siobhan Schenk for Biol 548T.
+Creating new branch and pull request.